vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 diśo daśa bhujās tasya taddvayam. ** vadanam. prati |

-mahādevakare j˜neyāv aks.amālākaman. ḍal¯u k 7 k
+mahādevakare j˜neyāv aks.amālākaman. ḍalū k 7 k

-Text as given in Shah’s edition; śloka numbering mine. * It might be argued that bh¯umis and vāyur have been interchanged. ** I follow the MSS A and B of Shah’s edition; this editor opted for the unintelligible vij˜neyam. .
+Text as given in Shah’s edition; śloka numbering mine. * It might be argued that bhūmis and vāyur have been interchanged. ** I follow the MSS A and B of Shah’s edition; this editor opted for the unintelligible vij˜neyam. .